-Finance workstream a) Definition of the Minimum Revenue Position, to be adopted for financial accounting and planning purposes.
-D) Revision of a regular timetable for financial reporting and budget setting and review. c) Review of treasury operations.
-Review of capital planning methodology. e) Maintenance and improvement of suitable expenditure £/ controls into the medium term. f) Management of the Council's balance sheet.
-Improvements in the quality of working papers, 9/ documents, and reconciliations through establishment of new standards for these materials. h) Development of financial skills within the Council. i) ., service at a suitable juncture.
-Commercial Property j) Review of the Council's management of insurance.
-Commercial Property Review a) Review of existing commercial investment property portfolio The view b) Development of an asset sales strategy and a property income optimisation strategy, with external advisors LSHM, to support and to deliver the best return for the "public purse and leave the council with a balanced portfolio" c) Implementation of the resulting disposal programme Capital Programme Continued analysis of the capital programme, including Review phasing and financial commitments b) Analysis of options pertaining to the future operation and c) ownership of Union Yard following practical completion Review of the Leisure and Cultural Hub project including ( scope, delivery timescales and funding strategy d) Pursuit of further grant and other funding opportunities 51.11 that can support delivery of the capital programme RHL a) Review the development schemes supported to reduce the impact on the Council's revenue budget and minimise risk to the Council Transformation a) Review b) Development of a new transformation strategy which ensures services can be delivered within the financial resources available.
-This work could include; Development of options and supporting analysis Design and implementation of a revised target operating model III.
+Finance workstream a) Definition of the Minimum Revenue Position, to be ы adopted for financial accounting and planning purposes.
+Revision of a regular timetable for financial reporting and 0, budget setting and review.
+Review of treasury operations.
+Review of capital planning methodology. e) Maintenance and improvement of suitable expenditure controls into the medium term. f) g) Improvements in the quality of working papers, documents, and reconciliations through establishment of new standards for these materials. h) Development of financial skills within the Council. i) 5 a service at a suitable juncture.
+Review of the Council's management of insurance.
+Commercial Property j) a) Review of existing commercial investment property Review / portfolio b) Development of an asset sales strategy and a property income optimisation strategy, with external advisors LSHM, to support and to deliver the best return for the "public purse and leave the council with a balanced portfolio" Implementation of the resulting disposal programme Capital Programme a) Continued analysis of the capital programme, including Review ы phasing and financial commitments Analysis of options pertaining to the future operation and , ownership of Union Yard following practical completion c) Review of the Leisure and Cultural Hub project including scope, delivery timescales and funding strategy (a) Pursuit of further grant and other funding opportunities that can support delivery of the capital programme RHL a) Review the development schemes supported to reduce l ' the impact on the Council's revenue budget and T minimise risk to the Council Transformation Review a) Delivery of existing savings and transformation activity Development of a new transformation strategy which Review 0) ensures services can be delivered within the financial resources available.
+This work could include; I. Development of options and supporting analysis II.
+Design and implementation of a revised target operating model III.
 Design and implementation of revised service designs and associated objectives IV.
 Design and consultation for proposed organisational changes